-1,450km in 57 hours on two wheels
+1,450 km in 57 hours on two wheels

-Extreme Cuba: 1,450km in 57 hours on two wheels ... listening to one song on repeat
+Extreme Cuba: 1,450 kilometers in 57 hours on two wheels ... listening to one song on repeat

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.